Improving forecasting performance using covariate-dependent copula models: The MCMC details

-where $\varphi_{m}$ is any parameter in the $m$:th margin and $u_{m}$ is the CDF function of its marginal density.
+where $\varphi_{m}$ is any feature in the $m$:th marginal density $p_m(y_m,\varphi_m)$ and $u_{m}$ is the CDF function of its marginal density.
 The parameters $\theta$ and $\delta$ are the intermediate parameters that link the dependence and correlations with the traditional parametrization for copulas.
+Particularly, obtaining the gradient for the Student's \emph{t}-copula requires the following extra decomposition,

+where $u_m = \int p_m(x_m,\nu) dx_m$ are the CDF for univariate Student $t$ density with $\nu$ degrees of freedom in the $m$th margin.
+Gradients for other elliptical copulas are obtained in a similar way.

 The MCMC algorithm requires evaluating $\tau_{\lambda_{L}}^{-1}$ excessively.
 It can be evaluated numerically or through a dictionary-lookup method.
 In practice, we have found that the dictionary-lookup method is particularly fast and robust.
 Modeling the upper tail-dependence can be done in the same manner.